-Want to find out more about studying at Victoria University of Wellington?
-Register now to find out more about your study options and keep updated on application and enrolment information, open days and events.
+Register now to find out more about your study options and keep updated on application and enrolment information, open days, and events.

-If you’re a returning or transferring student, contact the Faculty office for help with degree planning and for information on admission requirements and transfer credit from other institutions.
+If you’re a returning or transferring student, contact the Faculty office for help with degree planning and for information on admission requirements and transferring credit from other institutions.

 Related subjects and careers